 Eventually, they will likely be nursing or taking a bottle first thing in the morning and right before bed, alongside 3 solid-food meals per day.

-1 month old baby feeding and sleeping schedule
+Sample Newborn Schedule: 1 month old baby

 - 5 daytime feedings spaced every 2.5-3 hours from the START of one feeding to the START of the next.
 AND probably 2-3 night time feedings at first.
 If your baby is waking 3 or 4+ times at night, stick with this process, and nights should cut back soon out!
 If you work to try to get FULL FEEDINGS in every time, baby shouldn’t wake up all night long.